Dustin Ford

 Dustin Ford (born June 11, 1978) is the associate head men's basketball coach at the University of Akron.
 Prior to joining the Zips staff, he served as assistant coach at the University of Illinois, Ohio University and at Western Carolina University.
 Ford's older brother Geno Ford is currently the head coach at Stony Brook in Stony Brook, New York and his father Gene Ford was a longtime high school head coach in Ohio and the head coach at NCAA Division III Muskingum University in New Concord, Ohio.
-His nephew, Darin, is an assistant coach at Pratt Community College in Kansas.

 Playing career

 After graduating from Cambridge High School in Cambridge, Ohio, Ford attended Ohio University in Athens, Ohio where he earned his Bachelor of Science degree in communication studies in 2001.

 At Ohio, Ford was a four-year letter winner as a point guard for the Bobcats under head coach Larry Hunter.
 During his junior and senior seasons, Ford led the Bobcats in 3-point field goals.